 The elements of your kiln need to be properly seated into the grooves of the brick.
 Elements have stress in them much like glass before it is annealed.
 This stress is caused by winding and stretching the elements.
-By bringing the elements up to a minimum temperature we allow the elements to settle into the grooves and relieve this stress.
-After the elements have been seated, it is more stable and less likely to pop or crawl out of the grooves.
+By bringing the elements up to a minimum temperature we can allow the elements to settle into the grooves and relieve this stress.
+After the elements have been seated, the element is more stable and less likely to pop or crawl out of the grooves.

 The controller should be pre-programmed to run the seating program in Ramp and Hold Mode, program #6.
-Press REVIEW to verify that the program listed below is entered in the controllers memory.
-If the program matches the one below, simply press START and let the program run.
-If for some reason the program is not loaded, please follow the instructions in the manual for programming the Ramp and Hold program listed below.
+Press review to verify that the program listed below is entered in the controllers memory.
+If the program matches the one below simply press START and let the program run.
+If for some reason the program is not loaded, please follow the instructions for programming a Ramp and Hold program in the manual.
 It is not necessary to use shelves for this firing.

-Program - 6 Segments - 1 Heating Rate 1 - 500 Temperature - 1650 F Hold - 0.00 Alarm - 9999
+Program - 6

+Segments - 1

+Heating Rate 1 - 9999

+Temperature - 1650 F

+Alarm - 9999